 Building Character and Community at St. Peter’s School

-As students return to school in a volatile time, St. Peter’s School’s new initiatives build resilience, equity, and community.
+As students and teachers navigate an unprecedented school year together, St. Peter’s School’s new initiatives build resilience, equity, and community.

 The beginning of this school year has been intense, to say the least.
 Would school be in person or virtual?
 Did the students fall behind over the last six months?
 While these questions have been universal, St. Peter’s School—a community-focused independent school in Society Hill that spans preschool through eighth grade—started with a more basic consideration: are the kids alright?